 Why is oobleck so fun?
 It has both solid and liquid properties, and it is absolutely impossible to resist.
 To make, mix 2 parts corn starch with 1 part water.
 Add a few drops of food coloring to the water if desired, and you are done!
 For Halloween, we love to add those creepy plastic spiders you see everywhere, as well as the googly eyes you can find in the craft section at stores.

-*Make a super easy dinner for the entire happy to help themselves using my favorite kitchen appliance, the slow cooker.
+*Make a super easy dinner for the entire family to help themselves using my favorite kitchen appliance, the slow cooker.
 Need some recipe inspiration?
 Pulled pork sliders and my thyme chicken are always a hit!

 *Spend just as much time passing out candy and walking around the neighborhood on the hunt for it.
 Not only will everyone stay a whole lot warmer (it is a Chicago tradition to either snow or rain on Halloween…luck us, eh?), but you can also get a kick out of all of the creative costumes that come to your door.